 Realize the way we are structured keeps us from adapting quickly

-To continue your journey forward realize that the matrix is dead.
+To continue your journey forward, realize that the matrix is dead.
 Reorganize your product management, user experience, engineering, dev-ops, and whatever your company’s core competency is into one team, one mission, under one leader.
 Give it complete autonomy with accountability.
-I still see a lot of ego out there in the C-suite over who owns the “how,” the “what,” and the “when.”
-It is time to let it go.
+I still see a lot of egos out there in the C-suite over who owns the “how,” the “what,” and the “when.”
+It’s time to let it go.
 Embrace the Experience Organization, and then build teams within it.
 The old matrix design is not in the best interest of the business or the customer.
 Read how to navigate tricky work relationships.

-You need small, cross-functional, co-located teams with the autonomy and accountability to discover and deliver (to production) a product solution to the customer as often as the team would like.
-This is how you connect the heart and soul of the company to your customer.
-It fuels passion and desire to solve those problems.
-It teaches a team to work together and most importantly, it empowers your teams to ship a shared outcome at a very reasonable pace.
-Velocity and accuracy is all but guaranteed.
+You need small, cross-functional, co-located teams who have autonomy and accountability.
+These teams can discover and deliver a product solution to the customer as often as the team likes.
+This is how you connect the heart and soul of the company to your customer—it fuels passion and desire to solve those problems.
+Additionally, it teaches a team to work together and most importantly, empowers your teams to ship a shared outcome at a very reasonable pace.
+Velocity and accuracy are all but guaranteed.

 Embrace the most important ingredient: Discovery

-Discovery work is relatively new to our world in the context of developing product.
+Discovery work is relatively new to our world in the context of developing products.
 Simply put, Discovery allows the team to continuously bring the customer or user to the table at the inception of the idea.
-This means contextual research practices such as interviewing, immersion visits, and prototype observation sessions are everyday occurrences that allow the team to work together to increase their confidence in an idea, “plus one,” or infrastructure improvement to deliver the best outcome to the user.
+This means contextual research practices such as interviewing, immersion visits, and prototype observation sessions are everyday occurrences.
+They allow the team to work together in increasing their confidence in an idea to deliver the best outcome to the user.

-Painfully, nearly all the teams I have worked around or have inquired about (in my roughly 400 customers visits last year) aren’t involving the customer in their process at all, and the ones who are sit within a user experience silo where all the context is lost to the greater team.
+Painfully, nearly all the teams I have worked around or have inquired about (in my roughly 400 customers visits last year) aren’t involving the customer in their process at all.
+The ones who are, however, sit within a user experience silo where all the context is lost to the greater team.
 What’s more, the developers are so committed to delivery that the value in talking to customers doesn’t align with their output goals and they assume it will only slow them down.
 It’s not until you show them the value of listening and watching a customer use their product in front of them — then give them the power to change it and watch the impact of customer elation — that you see a monumental shift in psychology.